RetroDECK/ES-DE/USERGUIDE-DEV.md

 **VRAM limit**

 The amount of video RAM to use for the application.
-Defaults to 512 MiB (192 MiB on the Raspberry Pi) which works fine most of the time when using moderately demanding theme sets with medium-sized collections at up to 4K display resolution.
+Defaults to 512 MiB (192 MiB on the Raspberry Pi) which works fine most of the time when using moderately demanding themes with medium-sized collections at up to 4K display resolution.
 For large collections (as in many different systems rather than many games per system) in combination with demanding themes which use lots of full-screen images and similar it's recommended to increase this number to 1024 MiB or possibly higher to avoid stuttering and texture pop-in.
 Enabling the GPU statistics overlay gives some indications regarding the amount of texture memory currently used, which is helpful to determine a reasonable value for this setting.
 The allowed range for the settings is 128 to 2048 MiB.
 If you try to set it lower or higher than this by passing such values as command line parameters or by editing the es_settings.xml file manually, ES-DE will log a warning and automatically adjust the value within the allowable range.

 **Anti-aliasing (MSAA) (requires restart)**